Defining your brand values is key to articulating what you stand for and why it matters.

-If you’ve ever worked with a coach, you’ve probably done a values exercise to figure out what’s most important to you.
+If you’re a coach or have worked with one, you’ve probably done a values exercise to figure out what’s most important to you.

 But what about values in your business?
 Values in your business are called brand values.
 And they play a big role when it comes to building your brand.

 Here’s a quick primer: Values are the guiding principles that drive your decisions in your life and business.

 Whether it’s adventure or family, freedom or security, accomplishment or fun, a value describes what’s most important to you.

 When your life is aligned with your values, your key needs are met.
 You feel happy and fulfilled.
 And the same thing is true when you honor your values in your business.

 What are brand values?

 When you start a business to do what you love — and you want to do purpose-driven work — it’s important to determine your brand values.

 Determining your brand values helps you set the overall mission and vision for your business, and gives you a compass from which to make business decisions.